Top 10 Artificial Grass Misconceptions

 Artificial grass surfaces ensure they have an adequate draining system, and additive products are in place to sure an odor-free and clean lawn.
 In practice, dog urine is flushed out through the artificial turf’s drainage holes.
 Just hose it off.
 Solid waste is removed from the grass in the same way you would do it with real grass.

-Keep in mind, too, that artificial grass won’t develop bare patches due to pet urine, and are much less likely to be dug up by dogs.
+Keep in mind, too, that artificial grass won’t develop bare patches due to pet urine, and is much less likely to be dug up by dogs.

 This myth may have been true for artificial grasses of the past, or with low-quality products, but it’s not the norm.
 Artificial grass that use crumb rubber (ground up and recycled car and truck tires), the material often associated with low concentrations of lead, have been banned in many cities, and isn’t installed by reputable companies, including Install-it-Direct.
 The product we install is environmentally safe and does not contain silica dust, zinc or heavy metals.There are several other infill options available on the market now, most of which are non-toxic and heavy-metal-free.
 Organic infills such as natural cork are also being increasingly used, and are healthier options.